EOEPCA/deployment-guide/docs/ades.md

 ## Protection

-As described in [section Resource Protection](./resource-protection.md), the `resource-guard` component can be inserted into the request path of the ADES service to provide access authorization decisions...
+As described in [section Resource Protection](../resource-protection), the `resource-guard` component can be inserted into the request path of the ADES service to provide access authorization decisions

 ```bash
 helm install --values ades-guard-values.yaml ades-guard eoepca/resource-guard